 In recognition of the current challenges that research students face, the Graduate Council recommended extensions to Master’s thesis (and EdD dissertation) deadlines.

-- Plan A Master's students who submitted their theses prior to March 27 have a very high likelihood for Spring graduation, if required formatting changes are not excessive, and the formatting changes are completed quickly.
-The deadline to return final edits to Montezuma Publishing and "publish" for a Spring degree has been extended to 3:45PM on May 22, 2020.
+- Plan A Master's and EdD students who submit their theses prior to June 26 have a very high likelihood for Summer graduation, if required formatting changes are not excessive, and the formatting changes are completed quickly.
+The deadline to return final edits to Montezuma Publishing and "publish" for a Summer degree has been extended to 3:45PM on August 19, 2020.

-- Submission to Montezuma Publishing after March 27 but before 3:45 p.m. on June 30 makes students eligible for a Summer 2020 degree without Summer registration or tuition.
-This is a significant extension of the previous deadline (May 22).
+- Submission to Montezuma Publishing after August 19 but before 3:45 p.m. on August 26 makes students eligible for a Fall 2020 degree without Fall registration or tuition.
+This extends the previous deadline.

-- After June 30, summer registration in 799B is required (or 899 for EdD students) for thesis/dissertation submission to Montezuma Publishing.
+- After August 26, Fall registration in 799B is required (or 899 for EdD students) for thesis/dissertation submission to Montezuma Publishing.

 - Montezuma Publishing has changed its procedures to accommodate current campus policies.
 Please see the Montezuma Publishing web page for their "Electronic Signature Update" information.

 - Graduate Affairs is modifying the normal workflows to continue documenting faculty approval, while minimizing unnecessary personal contact.
 Please see the Graduate Affairs Forms page for current policies.